 We have entered into indemnification agreements with all of our directors and executive officers.
-The indemnification agreements provide, among other things, for indemnification, to the fullest extent permitted by law and our By-laws, against any and all expenses (including attorneys' fees) and liabilities, judgments, fines and amounts paid in settlement that are paid or incurred by the executive or on his or her behalf in connection with such action, suit or proceeding.
+The indemnification agreements provide, among other things, for indemnification, to the fullest extent permitted by law and our Articles, against any and all expenses (including attorneys' fees) and liabilities, judgments, fines and amounts paid in settlement that are paid or incurred by the executive or on his or her behalf in connection with such action, suit or proceeding.
 The indemnification agreements also set forth procedures that apply in the event an executive requests indemnification or an expense advance.
-For more information regarding these agreements, see "Director Compensation-Limitations on Liability and Indemnification Matters."